Gemba Walk: Meaning, Process, and Examples

 2. Ask Why

 Gemba walkers need to probe the value stream thoroughly and identify opportunities for improvement through active communication and listening.
-Leaders should be sincere and curious about how employees think about their work and solicit recommendations on how to improve it.
-Techniques, such as the 5 Whys, can be used to identify problematic areas of a process and ensure that they address the root causes of systemic issues.
+Techniques, such as the 5 Whys, can be used to identify problematic areas of a process and ensure that they address the root causes of process issues.

 3. Show Respect